digitalmatefr/AndroidViewLifecycle/README.md

     texView.text = data // Dispatchers.Main for UI change
 }
 ```
+= *When the view is detached or the Fragment or FragmentActivity container is destroyed, if `loadNetworkData()` is not finished, the network call is cancelled.*

-- Launch a repeating call and auto cancel it when the view is destroyed (**TimerTask Coroutine equivalent**)

-The returned Job will be cancelled when the View is destroyed.
+- Launch a repeating call and auto cancel it when the view is destroyed (**TimerTask Coroutine equivalent**).
+The returned Job will be cancelled when the view is destroyed.

-= *When the view is detached or the Fragment or FragmentActivity container is destroyed, the while loop stops.*

 ```kotlin
 textView.lifecycleScope.launchWhenCreated {